agama-project/agama-project.github.io/docs/user/unattended/profile/index.md

 - Support for comments and multi-line values.
 - Constructs for generating dynamic content.

 Let's have a look to an example to get an idea.
-The followin profile is rather small: it just instructs Agama to install Tumbleweed and defines a first user so you can log in.
+The following profile is rather small: it just instructs Agama to install Tumbleweed and defines a first user so you can log in.

 ```jsonnet